grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] Create the `src/actions/reply_with_fees.rs` module.
 - [ ] Implement logic to reply to each commitment with a unique $TAO address, sourcing from `twitter_post.rs`.
 - [ ] Wire it up as the `reply-with-fees` subcommand.
+- [ ] **Create tests for the reply-with-fees subcommand by moving appropriate tests from the old binary.**
 - [ ] Update `README.md` to document the new `cliptions reply-with-fees` command.
 - [ ] Update `Cargo.toml` to version `0.6.3`.
 - [ ] Commit the changes and create a git tag `v0.6.3`.